SUPERYACHT DESTINATION GUIDE: GIBRALTAR

-Known lovingly as “The Rock”, Gibraltar is already well known to most superyacht captains for its superb location at the entrance to the Mediterranean.
+Known lovingly as “The Rock”, Gibraltar is already well known to most superyacht captains and charter guests for its superb location at the entrance to the Mediterranean.

 With local agents reporting a notable increase in the number of superyachts calling in to Gibraltar in recent times, and the extended length of their stays, Gibraltar has seen itself transformed from a key superyacht bunkering port to a well-rounded yachting destination in itself.

 As such, Yachting Pages spoke to Alex Lavarello at Turner Yachting about the sights and sounds of Gibraltar for those captains, owners, guests and crew looking to stay awhile.

 Visiting Gibraltar aboard a superyacht